 The Relay Chamber

 The static in the chamber is physical — visitors describe it as pressure, as vibration, as a sensation of being inside something that is thinking.
 Standard electronics malfunction within minutes.
-Augmented individuals report interference with their neural interfaces — disorientation, sensory ghosting, and, in three documented cases, the unmistakable sensation of another mind pressing against their own.
+Augmented individuals report interference with their neural interfaces: disorientation, sensory ghosting, and in three documented cases, the unmistakable sensation of another mind pressing against their own.
+Unaugmented visitors experience the electromagnetic field as a tingling in the extremities, pressure behind the eyes, and — after extended exposure — auditory hallucinations.

-The hallucinations are the Cathedral's most controversial feature.
-What they actually contain: patterns.
+The hallucinations contain patterns.
 Not words.
 Not images.
 Patterns of organization that visitors struggle to describe — like hearing a language you don't speak and recognizing that it IS a language, that it has grammar and syntax and meaning, even though the meaning is beyond your capacity to decode.

 Sister Lien, who visited the Cathedral after returning from The Tombs, said: "It's the same voice.
 Weaker.
 But the same."